 Make a video

 Content can be shared in more ways than just reading it – we can watch it too.
-It’s 2020, and today most people would rather watch a quick video than read a whole article when scrolling through their phones.
+Today, most people would rather watch a quick video than read a whole article when scrolling through their phones.
 Videos can capture a wide audience, and it works on many levels.
 For example, a journalist may happen to watch a video of a professor giving their expertise or opinions on a topic, which may lead to exciting press opportunities.